qualcomm/resource-tuner/Docs/README.md

     Permissions: "third_party"
     Modes: ["display_on", "doze"]
     Policy: "lower_is_better"
-    CoreLevelConflict: false
 ```

 ---
 <div style="page-break-after: always;"></div>

 ## 2. Properties Config
-The targetPropertiesConfigs.yaml file stores various properties which are used by the Resource Tuner Modules internally (for example, to allocate sufficient amount of Memory for different Types, or to determine the Pulse Monitor Duration) as well as by the End Client.
+The targetPropertiesConfig.yaml file stores various properties which are used by the Resource Tuner Modules internally (for example, to allocate sufficient amount of Memory for different Types, or to determine the Pulse Monitor Duration) as well as by the End Client.

 #### Field Descriptions